 You’ll have the whole house to yourself, with plenty of space to relax.
 Amenities include a fully-fitted kitchen to try some home cooking and a washing machine to save on expensive laundry bills.
 Find out more in our machiya guide.

 A ryokan is a family-run inn that feels like a guesthouse.
-On arrival you’ll be welcomed with a bow, and provided with a pair of slippers — it’s customary to remove your shoes at the entrance.
+On arrival you’ll be welcomed with a bow, and provided with a pair of slippers — it’s customary to remove your shoes at the entrance of the inn.
 You’ll be ushered to your room with tatami-mat flooring and a comfortable futon.
-Many traditional ryokan are hundreds of years old and come with a character that Western-style hotels fail to compete with.
+Many traditional ryokan are hundreds of years old and come with a feeling of character that Western-style hotels can’t match.